simon-brooke/geocsv-lite/README.md

 An ultra-lightweight tool to show comma-separated value data on a map.

+## Demo

+There's a [working demo site](https://simon-brooke.github.io/geocsv-lite/), from which you can crib how to integrate this into your own website.

 ## Overview

 This is an attempt to do a lightweight client-side only version of [geocsv](https://github.com/simon-brooke/geocsv), q.v.
 It doesn't fully work because it cannot pull data from remote sites because of cross-site scripting rules, and I haven't found a workaround for that.